 The party that seeks to overturn an adverse decision needs to decide whether to stay the decision, which typically requires a non-governmental party to post a bond for the amount at issue in the appeal.
-A stay is filed first with the trial court, and then with an appellate court if the trial court denies the stay.
+A stay is filed first with the trial court, and then with an appeals court, and then with an appellate court if the trial court denies the stay.

 In state appeals court, the party seeking to overturn the decision must file a statement of all matters complained of on appeal, without raising excessive or petty issues.
 This statement of issues is the basis for the judge’s opinion, after which the trial court sends the record to the appellate court.